act-rules/act-rules.github.io/_rules/audio-as-media-alternative-afb423.md

 ---
 id: afb423
-name: `audio` element content is media alternative for text
+name: '`audio` element content is media alternative for text'
 rule_type: atomic
 description: |
   This rule checks `audio` is a media alternative for text on the page.